Engee documentation

 To enable this parameter, set the Element type parameter to Custom Antenna and the Input Pattern Coordinate System parameter to az-el.

-Specify the elevation angles at which the radiation pattern will be computed as a vector of 1 on Q. Q must be greater than 2.
+Specify the elevation angles at which the radiation pattern will be calculated as vector 1 by Q. Q must be greater than 2.

 The units of measurement are degrees.

-The elevation angles must lie in the range from -90° to 90° inclusive and be in strictly ascending order.
+Elevation angles should range from -90° to 90° inclusive and be arranged in strictly ascending order.

 Dependencies